 👩🍳 Variations

 - For a lighter version, substitute heavy cream with unsweetened almond milk or coconut milk.
+You could also use whole milk if you are out of cream.

 - Add a dash of nutmeg for an added depth in flavor.